 - eager to enjoy the beautiful autumnal scenery of Central Virginia–and the drive between the Triangle and Albermarle County?

 - happy to relax while others take care of all the logistical details?

 Through five site visits we'll explore three themes as a lens on the powerful weight of race in Charlottesville--and in our country:

 - the Robert E. Lee statue and violent 2017 Unite the Right Rally of white supremacists

-This Fall 2023 weekend experience is open to individuals within and beyond the CFS community, including educators in schools and colleges as well as Friends meeting members and other interested adults.
+This Sunday-Monday experience is open to individuals within and beyond the CFS community, including educators in schools and colleges as well as Friends meeting members and other curious adults.